 - The "Super Fang" move in Pokémon reduces the opponent's HP by half, always doing at least 1 HP of damage.
 It's most useful when trying to catch a wild Pokémon, allowing the player to inflict Scratch Damage if the opponent is already reduced to one Hit Point (which may not be what you want in a Pokemon game).
 It is not affected by the game's Elemental Rock-Paper-Scissors beyond the fact that "Ghost"-type opponents are immune to its element.

 - The moves "Crush Grip" and "Wring Out" obey the standard damage formula (attack/defense power, Elemental RockPaperScissors, chances of a Critical Hit), but their base attack power is proportional to the opponent's percentage HP.
 If one strike reduced the opponent's HP by half, the next strike will only hit for half as much.

 - The Eclipse Dark Tome reduces the target's HP by half in Fire Emblem: Blazing Sword and Fire Emblem: The Sacred Stones.

-- In addition to various HP to One attacks, Chrono Trigger features several bosses (mainly Dalton and his Golems) who use attacks that drop your health to half of its current state.
+- In addition to various HP to 1 attacks, Chrono Trigger features several bosses (mainly Dalton and his Golems) who use attacks that drop your health to half of its current state.